You can view all of our policy documents, including security and disclosure practices, at Policies.

 Solving your problems and responding to your requests.
 If you contact us with a problem or question, we will use your information to respond to that request and address your problems or concerns.

 In-product communications.
-We may use the information your provide to contact you through Slack using Slackbot or other in-product messaging tools.
+We may use the information you provide to contact you through Slack using Slackbot or other in-product messaging tools.
 For example, if, after, a few weeks of using Slack we notice that your notification setting is set to notify you of all messages, we may send you a Slackbot message that suggests you change this in case you are getting too many notifications.
 This is just one example of how we use information about your usage of the product to make suggestions to you.

 Email messages.
 We may send you service and administrative emails, such as when we notice that you are nearing a message or integration limit.
 We may also contact you to inform you about changes in our services, or our service offerings.
 These messages are considered part of the service and you may not opt-out of them.
 In addition, we sometimes send emails to Slack users about new product features or other news about Slack.
 You can opt-out of these at any time.

 When you use Slack, you have control over a number of things with respect to your own privacy and choices about how your content is visible to others or not.
 If you are a Slack team owner or administrator, you have additional choices that impact your team’s privacy.
-Some users will not have access to all of the same choices that their team owner(s) or administrator(s) do.
+Some members will not have access to all of the same choices that their team owner(s) or administrator(s) do.
 That is because Slack is set up to be team-oriented, and provides team owners with the maximum ability to control their teams.

 Message Retention Settings and Export Options

 Slack offers different options for message retention and export to team owners and administrators, depending on the level of service they have signed up for.
 These service levels are likely to change so please see our pricing page to learn more about which features are associated with which level of service.
-We describe the feature variations here.

 Message Retention Settings